ahl/blog/content/blog/2024-01-22-rust-and-json-schema/index.md

 Unlike other formats, the final format, “untagged", doesn’t include any indication of the variant name—it just dumps the raw type data (and one needs to be careful that the subschemas are mutually exclusive).

-Seeing enums traverse JSON Schema and turn back into the same Rust code was very satisfying.While I basically got enum generation right, there are a couple of JSON Schema constructs that I really screwed up.
+Seeing enums traverse JSON Schema and turn back into the same Rust code was very satisfying.
+While I basically got enum generation right, there are a couple of JSON Schema constructs that I really screwed up.

 ## allOf